Travel Tips for Bella Italia

 Tip #22: Bring shoes that you have “broken in.”

 Tip # 24: Dine Italian style.
 Dinner is typically served all over Italy starting at 8.
-Larger cities are accustomed to opening as early as 6:30 or 7:00 for Americans.
+Larger cities are accustomed to opening for Americans as early as 6:30 or 7:00.

 Tip #25: PURSE MANAGEMENT - Do not place your purses on the sides or back of chairs in restaurants, even for a moment.

 Tip #26: TAXIS - Take a taxi ONLY from a designated taxi stand.
 Stand in the long line and wait your turn at the airports and train stations in the areas clearly marked for taxis.
 The lines move quickly.
 It’s probably one of the only lines in Italy that do move quickly.
-Do not be cajoled to hop in a taxi by a person offering you a taxi.
+Do not be cajoled to hop in a taxi by someone offering you a taxi.
 There are fixed fees from most major airports in Italy to the city center.
-For example, in Florence it is around 22 Euro plus one Euro for each suitcase.
-In Rome it is 38 Euro plus one Euro for each suitcase.
+For example, in Florence, it is around 22 euros plus one euro for each suitcase.
+In Rome, it is 38 euros plus one euro for each suitcase.
+Note: All official taxis in Rome are white.

 Tip #28: When approached by adults or children asking for money, LEAVE.
 If you engage, you will be allowing yourself to be scammed or robbed.